Coast Guard officer

-Campbell University is the only college in North Carolina to offer a 4-year undergraduate program in Homeland Security.
+Campbell University was the first college in North Carolina to offer a 4-year undergraduate program in Homeland Security.
 This program draws from the areas of Criminal Justice, ITS, and Social Science.
 The courses making up the major will relate to the Critical Mission Areas identified in The National Strategy for Homeland Security.

 The key areas of interest are: